abbyazari/abbyazari.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
 This page features a small selection of recently published works.
-You can find a full list of published works at <a href="https://scholar.google.com/citations?hl=en&user=UdcGQbYAAAAJ"> Google Scholar.</a>
+You can find a full list of works at <a href="https://scholar.google.com/citations?hl=en&user=UdcGQbYAAAAJ"> Google Scholar.</a>

  <!-- ### Liemohn, M. W., Shane, A. D., **Azari, A. R.**, Petersen, A. K., Swiger, B. M., and Mukhopadhyay, A. "RMSE is not enough: guidelines to robust data-model comparisons for magnetospheric physics". -->